ExeVirus/nodecast/questions.md

 ### Introduction

-Hellos, I'll be going by "Exe Virus", feel free to poke fun at the nickname
+Hello, I'll be going by "Exe Virus", feel free to poke fun at the nickname

 1. What is your professional/work/educational background?
 2. What kinds of games (video or otherwise) do you enjoy, and why?